-A maximum of 30 credits obtained from approved optional modules undertaken at the Universities of Canberra or Florida will be recognised by the University.
+A maximum of 30 credits obtained from approved optional modules undertaken at the University of Florida will be recognised by the University.

 7. Programme aims

 The programme aims to

 - raise students' knowledge and understanding of the evaluation, interpretation and use of forensic science evidence as a means of solving crime. - enable students to critically analyse the evidential value of multiple types of forensic science evidence.